Anne Van Autreve

 She has been Chairman of the RIZIV's General Management Committee since 2003.
 She has held various mandates as a member of the Board of Directors of RUCA, Federal Knowledge Center KCE, UZA, Acerta Public and is still director of vzw Mensura.
 Since 2015 she is director of the WIV, BCUZ Brussels and member of the University Council of VUB.
 She is also a member of various boards of directors including MHKA, friends of MHKA, Evens foundation, Home Philippe Speth, More Foundation, Open VLD national party agency and various local associations.

-Luc Bertrand (1951) graduated in 1974 as a commercial engineer at the University of Leuven (KU Leuven).
+Luc Bertrand (1951) graduated in 1974 as a commercial engineer at the Catholic University of Leuven (KU Leuven).
 He began his career at Bankers Trust, and has been with Ackermans & van Haaren since 1986.
-He is chairman of the Board of Directors of AvH, of which he was member ever since 1985.
-He is also chairman of, amongst others, DEME, and Dredging International, director at CFE and SIPEF, and mandates as director at ING Belgium.
+He is Chairman of the Board of Directors of AvH, of which he was member ever since 1985.
+He is also Chairman of, amongst others, DEME, and Dredging International, Director at CFE and SIPEF, and mandates as Director at ING Belgium.
 Luc Bertrand is also member of the board of several other non-profit organizations and public institutions, such as KU Leuven and Museum Mayer van den Bergh.

 Anne Chapelle (Sint-Truiden, 13 December 1958) began her professional career as a nurse and successfully evolved to a researcher in tropical medicine.
 At the young age of 22 she left for Congo for an assignment for the world renowned Institute of Tropical Medicine in Antwerp.
 She provided medical assistance and managed critical prevention services working closely with women, children, and families to fight tuberculosis, leprosy and aids.
 Upon her return she obtained a neonatology degree at the Academic Medical Center in Amsterdam.
 She continued her career in the pharmaceutical industry in several leadership roles that focused of the application of nuclear technologies.
 Anne Chapelle started to work with Ann Demeulemeester in 1994, when she undertook the reorganisation of the company.